 Students must have a minimum cumulative GPA of 2.8 on a 4.0 scale or 78% from all undergraduate and graduate degrees although some exceptions are made.
 No previous knowledge or experience is required.
 The cost of the program is US$16,800.
 For full information on the application process, click here.

-The MA runs over the course of three semesters - October 2018 to September 2019.
+The MA runs over the course of three semesters from October to September.
 Most classes will be given between Monday and Thursday although some specific seminars might require additional hours.
 For those interested in writing a thesis, the program can be extended into a second year.

 For more information on the academic calendar at Tel Aviv University, please click here.